Attention Johns Hopkins US Family Health Plan Members

 Here are some other important announcements and reminders:

 - Online coordination of benefits for pharmacy coverage will be available soon.
-If you have prescription coverage through another health insurance plan, your pharmacist will be able to submit your prescription online to both plans at the same time.
+If you have prescription coverage through another health insurance plan, your pharmacist will soon be able to submit your prescription online to both plans at the same time.

 Again, we have added all Walgreens pharmacies to your network, and you may begin using any Walgreens on July 1.
 Remember that hundreds of former Rite Aids that converted to Walgreens are included—these stores may still have Rite Aid signage.